Robert Joseph Turner

 Student learning goals

-• Demonstrate facility in collaborating with partners in conducting group tasks, generating worthwhile data, and submitting quality work on time.
+Demonstrate facility in collaborating with a partners in group work

 General method of instruction